IBM-Cloud/DevOps-Services-Docs/docs/startproject/index.md

 bl login
 ```

-5. Enter `bl create`.
+5. Type `bl create` to get started.
 You will be prompted for all required information.
-Alternatively, type `bl create -q` to get started using default settings.
+Alternatively, create your project using all default options by appending the `-q` option to the `bl create` command.

   If you are creating a new project from scratch or from existing code that is local to your machine, select a repository location.
   * Type `1` to create a hosted Git repository on DevOps Services.